iissa-bazz/TicketAPI/docs/frontend_plan.md

 ## How would the frontend communicate with the API?

-- Axios API Client with Vite proxy configured to forward `/api/*` to `http://localhost:8000` (avoids CORS issues during development)
+- Axios API Client with CORS middleware configured on the FastAPI backend or with Vite proxy configured to forward `/api/*` to `http://localhost:8000` (to avoid CORS issues during development)
 - React Query Integration (automatic caching avoids duplicate requests)